Skip to content

 Our relationship whatever it is, in this case brotherhood, wins over ego.

-The word ‘sorry’ teaches us that family relationships are way more important than a conflict due to mere political ideology.
+The word ‘sorry’ teaches us that family relationships are way more powerful than a conflict due to mere political ideology.

-We learn to create human values from inside the family to promote and uplift one another in the society.
+We all learn to create human values from family relationship and it also help to promote and uplift one another in the society.

-Remember, the best time to make our family relationship stronger is actually before we need it.
+Remember, the best time to make our family relationship stronger is actually before we need it for us.

-We have to create value in an existing relationship rather than just capture the value from it.
+We have to create value and necessity in an existing relationship rather than just use whatever is there.

-Always nurture the value of brotherhood by thinking of small actions that you were involved in the family when you were young, this helps to push the edges of the relationship further.
+We have to always nurture the value of brotherhood and sisterhood by thinking of small actions that you were involved in the family when you were young.
+I found it helpful to push the edges of the family relationship further.

-There are many things in life that we have to prioritize but there are very few things which we can not prioritize and have to take in parallel, our relationship with family is one of them.
+There are many things in life that we have to prioritize but there are very few things which we can not prioritize, our relationship with family and our profession is one of them.
+We have to move both at same time.

-Think of this, your son is 4 years old and you are in medical school.
-You can’t prioritize your medical school over your son and say once I finish medical school I would start to love my son very much.
+Think of this, your son is 5 years old and you are in medical school.
+You can’t prioritize your medical school over your son and say once I finish medical school I would start to give more time to my son.

-You can’t do this, if you do this you will regret in life even after having your medical degree.
+Nobody can do this, if you do this you will regret your whole life even after having your medical degree.

-Grudges and divisive arguments in the family are for those who are very short-sighted and can’t control their emotions.
+Grudges, anger, and divisive arguments in the family are for those who are very shortsighted and can’t control their emotional feelings.

-People who forgive and say ‘sorry’ are generally far-sighted and can control their emotions in the family.
+People who forgive and say ‘sorry’ are generally farsighted and control their emotions.

 Similarly, no religions are bad, they are only the different forms of expression of human beliefs.

-Quote, I am pondering, “Your well being, success, and humankind is reflected in the religion you are practicing right now.
-Don’t change your religion,” -Dalai lama, an author, spiritual leader, and nobel laureate.
+Dalai lama, an author of ‘Beyond Religion‘ and Nobel laureate said, “Your well being, success, and humankind is reflected in the religion you are practicing right now.
+Don’t change your religion.”

 In the similar way, we all know what sex is, how it works, and why we need it.